indykiss/DataStructures-Algos/Cases.md

 - IoT (Mainly the use of IoT in operations - Process steps completion, measuring temperature, maintenance measurements, other measurements, predicative algorithms, etc)

+# Process
+1. Define the problem.
+Listen and ask clarifying questions.
+Paraphrase to confirm.
+2. Structure an approach.
+Build issue tree, be MECE.
+Describe the overall approach before going into the details
+3. Analyze data - math question.
+Can break down problem, round if needed, scale is important not the exact nums.
+4. Develop a conclusion.
+Synthesize implications.
+Relate them back to the client problem.
+Answer the Q that was asked.

 # Must-know math formulas
 Revenue = Volume x Price